vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-admin/index.md

 spring.mail.password=smtp-server-password
 ```

-Then you need to define recipients and sender.
+Then you need to define the recipients and sender.

 ```properties
 # Sender email address